 For operations which are flagged as being parameterless, the interpretation of parameter specifications is omitted.
 After the completion of the actual parameter list (AP list), the operation is checked to see if it requires a subprocess name and parameter type bit masks (i.e., it is a subprocess call operation).
-If so, the subprocess name is copied from the operation to P.PARAMC in the process descriptor, the number of parameters is stored in P.PARAMC-1, and the bit mask(s) are copied from the operation into the cells preceding P.PARAMC-1.
+If so, the subprocess name is copied from the operation to P.PARAMC in the process descriptor, the number of parameters is stored in P.PARAMC-1.
+In addition, the input-parameter list address is stored in P.IPLIST and the F-return count, which is now zero, is stored in the top stack entry.

-Finally, the ECS action number is extracted from the operation; it is used as an index to jump into the ECS action jump table starting at ACTIONL where there will be a jump to the proper entry point for the desired ECS action.
+Finally, the ECS action number is extracted from the operation; it is used as an index to jump into the ECS action jump table starting at ACTIONL where there will be a jump to the proper entry point for the desired action.

-Upon completion of an ECS action, the ECS action routine normally returns to the system entry/exit routine to return control to the user.
-The only exception to this is the case in which the user process has blocked on an event channel, in which case the event channel routine exits to the swapper.
+Upon successful completion of an ECS action, the ECS action routine normally returns to the system entry/exit routine to return control to the user.
+The only exceptions to this are the case in which the user process has hung on an event channel or exceeded its quantum, in which case the event channel routine exits to the swapper, and the case in which an F-return has been made.
+An F-return results when a situation arises which is not serious enough to cause an error but does not permit the action to be carried out normally.

-There are three points to which ECS action routines may return.
-The normal return is to SYSRET.
+There are three points in the system return sequence to which an ECS action may return: SYSRET, TOUSER and S.RETU.
+The normal return begins at SYSRET.
 This return updates the user's P-counter in accordance with the user supplied P-counter offset which is stored in the low order 18 bits of the CEJ instruction word originally used to call the system.
 The legitimacy of the new P-counter (old P-counter + P-counter offset) is checked and an error may be generated.
-The system time clocks at S.SYSTM in system core and P.SYSTIM in the process data area are updated, and a check is made to see if the user's quantum has run out.
+Falling through to TOUSER the normal return updates the system time clocks at S.SYSTM in system core and P.SYSTIM in the process data area and checks to see if the user's quantum has run out.
 If S.QUANT is positive (quantum has run out) the swapper is entered at SWAPOUT.
-Otherwise, an exchange jump is executed to return control to the user.
+Otherwise, an exchange jump (CEJ) is executed at S.RETU to return control to the user.